3T MRI Rockville MD

 What Do My Results Mean?

 Your results will be interpreted by our expert fellowship-trained board certified Radiologist’s.
 A report will be sent out to your physician typically the same day.
 During your visit, the procedure will be explained in detail by our expert technologists so that you can mentally prepare.
-During the 3T MRI’s near Rockville MD by The Radiology Clinic, we strive to communicate effectively with our patients.
+During the 3T MRI’s Rockville MD by The Radiology Clinic, we strive to communicate effectively with our patients.
 If you have any questions, please do not hesitate to ask.

 Calcium Scoring Rockville MD